 If you reach out to someone and they don’t respond, connect with someone else.
 If a volunteering experience didn’t fit for you, try somewhere else.
 The key is to persistently pursue your goal of finding happiness.

 Happiness isn’t a spontaneous state of being, it’s a practice.
 And though it may have come easily in the past, if you’re now experiencing grief, you may find that for the first time you really have to work at getting to joy and happiness.

-Though you may not have the energy, will, or ability to work toward hope and healing all the time (which is definitely okay), consider using this list to take small steps toward rebuilding your practice of happiness in 2019.
+Though you may not have the energy, will, or ability to work toward hope and healing all the time (which is definitely okay), consider using this list to take small steps toward rebuilding your practice of happiness in the coming year.

 Thanks for visiting Grief Compass.
 We’re sorry you have to be here, but are glad we’ve found each other.